sevifinance/Sevi-Docs/docs/buyer/payments.md

 - Your credit score is negative
 - We are missing some of your details.

-The best way to finding the correct awnser to this questions is contacting support.
+The best way to finding the correct answer to this questions is contacting support.